 Money Talks News — What’s not to love about an endless supply of fresh eggs and poultry?
 Well, chicken healthcare.
 And the cost of feed.
 And local zoning laws.
 Even if you have zero interest in owning chickens, this is a fascinating read.

 Meet the Author

-Article last modified on September 27, 2017.
+Article last modified on November 22, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This week around the web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Purchasing A New Home - AMP.